mongodb/docs/meta.style-guide.rst

   than integrating them inline into a sentence.

 - Do not expect that the content of any example (inline or blocked,) will be self explanatory.
-Even when it feel redundant, make sure that the function and use of every example is clearly described.
+Even when it feels redundant, make sure that the function and use of every example is clearly described.

 ReStructured Text and Typesetting